cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Protocol_Independent_Multicast_-_PIM.md

 <td><p>Rendezvous Point (RP)</p></td>
 <td><p>The RP allows for the discovery of multicast sources and multicast receivers.
 The RP is responsible for sending PIM Register Stop messages to FHRs.
 The PIM RP address must be globally routable.</p>
 <p>{{%notice warning%}}</p>
 <p>Do not use a spine switch as an RP.
-If you are running <a href="Border_Gateway_Protocol_-_BGP.html">BGP</a> on a spine switch and it is configured for allow-as in origin, BGP does not accept routes learned through other spines that do not originate on the spine itself.
+If you are running <a href="/old/Border_Gateway_Protocol_-_BGP.html">BGP</a> on a spine switch and it is configured for allow-as in origin, BGP does not accept routes learned through other spines that do not originate on the spine itself.
 The RP must route to a multicast source.
 During a single failure scenario, this is not possible if the RP is on the spine.
-This also applies to Multicast Source Discovery Protocol (MSDP — <a href="#">see below</a>).</p>
+This also applies to Multicast Source Discovery Protocol (MSDP — <a href="/old/#">see below</a>).</p>
 <p>{{%/notice%}}</p></td>
 </tr>
 <tr class="even">